Free: 96 PPC tools + my AI Playbook book

 • +

-Hollywood celebrity name-drops (Debra Messing, Khloe Kardashian, Molly Sims) create a specific aspirational anchor.
+Hollywood celebrity name-drops (Debra Messing, Khloe Kardashian, Molly Sims) tell the visitor exactly who they could look like.
 Works for the LA-adjacent Thousand Oaks market in a way it wouldn't in middle America

 • +